Saving Etta: Chapter 11 – The Final Haul

 To take down the upper cabinets, I wished I had an extra pair of hands to hold the cabinet while removing the screws.
 I rummaged through my truck bed until I found two things that might help me with the upper cabinets: a work stand and a 2×4.
 With the 2×4 inserted into the clamp of the work stand, I was able to wedge the board under the center of one of the upper cabinets.
 Crossing my fingers, I carefully removed the hanging screws.
 My makeshift support worked beautifully and I was able to remove the cabinet without it falling on me.
 I used my invention on the remaining uppers, making quick work of the cabinet removal.

 With the kitchen clear, I pondered how to clean up the grease and grime that covered the floors.
 Finally, in desperation I poured bleach, soap and water all over the floor, then used a squeegee to push the concoction through the kitchen, the laundry room and finally out the back door.
 The mixture turned dark brown instantly and I tried not to think about all the yuck I was pushing along.
 After the last of the cleaning mixture was pushed out the door, I repeated the process.
 This time I was relieved that the mixture didn’t turn dark brown.

 As I walked around the house assessing anything else that needed removal before the mold remediation, I had that nagging feeling again.
 Although I had tested the flooring for asbestos, I felt like I was missing something.
 I looked up a phone number and pushed “call” on my phone.
-The span of four years disappeared as a familiar voice said, “Hello.”
+The span of five years disappeared as a familiar voice said, “Hello.”